 No good hiking between the San Gabriels and Santa Anas, they say?
 Whittier, CA’s Turnbull Canyon begs to differ!

-Located a stone’s throw from Los Angeles and contained within the peaceful, surprisingly lush Puente Hills Preserve, Turnbull Canyon Trail offers just about the ideal half-day hike for those unable to venture further afield.
+Located a stone’s throw from Los Angeles and contained within the peaceful, surprisingly lush Puente Hills Preserve, this canyon offers just about the ideal half-day hike for those unable to venture further afield.
 If the area’s tranquility, tales of eerie happenings, and surprisingly varied and colorful flora aren’t enough to win you over, the views over LA to the San Gabriel mountains and of one of the Western Hemisphere’s largest Buddhist temples might just do the trick!

-In this article, we’re going to run you through all the logistics involved in visiting Turnbull Canyon, from how to get there and what to take right through to what to expect on your hike and start-to-finish trail description.
+In this article, we’re going to run you through all the logistics involved in visiting, from how to get there and what to take right through to what to expect on your hike and start-to-finish trail description.

 We’ll also take a peek at the canyon’s somewhat intriguing history — more in an effort to whet the appetites of the more curious among you than scare you off, we promise!